dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_somatic/overview-CNV_somatic.rst

 3. Correct LogR

-- corrects logR of the tumor sample with genomic GC content
+- corrects LogR of the tumor sample with genomic GC content

 4. Plot corrected data